saona-raimundo/preexplorer/To do.md

   - ProcessViolins
 - Interoperability
   - SequenceViolin/SequenceError <-> with Densities
-    - Carefull with the configuration!!
+    - Careful with the configuration!!
-- Add bins to Density
 - Statistical analysis
   - SequenceError